chesspamungkas/nalanews-backend/README.md

 - Users/Authors can create their profiles (token-based authentication)
 - Users/Authors can edit their profile
 - Users/Authors can create blogs.
-They can set the country of their blog (i.e. philipines, united states, united kingdom etc)
+They can set the country of their blog (i.e. philipines, unites states, united kingdom etc)
 - Users/Authors can create blogs.
 They can set the category of their blog (i.e. business, entertainment, general etc)
 - Blogs of a particular country can be viewed
 - Blogs of a particular category can be viewed